By Rory Berry, Navy Veteran

 If you are facing a VA denial or your injuries or disabilities from service, you can fight with every resource you have, including using the military’s own resources to support your claims.
 Remember that every piece of supporting information could be the item that tips the scales in favor of an appropriate Rating Decision.

-Berry Law Firm has been helping Veterans for over 50 years and can also provide support in appealing VA Rating Decisions.
+Berry Law has been helping Veterans for over 50 years and can also provide support in appealing VA Rating Decisions.
 Please contact us if you would like to know more about what we can do to help.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.